linuzo/Genisys/README.md

 [KidzZone Edition of Genisys - Fork of We do not take credit!!
 We only modified the source.

-KidzZone Edition - Genisys - iTX Core Offical GitHub Repository

 <br>

-#使用前必读 - Read before using
+#KidZone Editon - Read before using

 ##English Version